michellesh/quartz/content/write-your-own-led-code/setup-environment.md

 ## 1. Download and install the Arduino IDE

-Arduino IDE has two versions, Arduino IDE 2 and Legacy IDE (1.8.X).
-I recommend the newer version because it's nicer and fancier!
-But the newer one does have operating system requirements, so the old version is great too if your operating system is too outdated for the new one.
+There are two versions of the Arduino IDE: the newer Arduino IDE 2 and the Legacy IDE (1.8.X).
+Arduino IDE 2 is recommended but has specific operating system requirements, so the Legacy IDE is a good alternative for older systems.

 - [Arduino IDE 2 software download page](https://www.arduino.cc/en/software#future-version-of-the-arduino-ide) (recommended!)
-  - Also if you you'd like, [Arduino has a guide on downloading and installing Arduino IDE 2](https://docs.arduino.cc/software/ide-v2/tutorials/getting-started/ide-v2-downloading-and-installing)
+  - This page will not cover downloading and installing the software.
+Arduino has a guide for that [here](https://docs.arduino.cc/software/ide-v2/tutorials/getting-started/ide-v2-downloading-and-installing).
 - [Legacy IDE (1.8.X) software download page](https://www.arduino.cc/en/software#legacy-ide-18x)

-Once you have the Arduino IDE installed, start it, and it should look like this:
+Once you have the Arduino IDE installed, launch it, and it should look like this:

 <img width="800" src="static/download-and-install.png" />